Co-Managed IT When You Have an IT Person but Need More

 2. Week 2: create a shared dashboard for response, recovery, and service impact.

-4. Week 4: remove one unresolved ambiguity from the provider agreement and publish updates.
+4. Week 4: remove one unresolved role ambiguity and publish the update to both teams.

 Outcomes you should measure